manohargatla/k8s-practice/k8s_notes.md

     * AKS
     * EKS
     * GKE
+* Clients
+    * kubectl
+    * any rest based client
+## IMP-k8s terms
+   * **Distributed System:**Also known as distributed computing and distributed databases, a distributed system is a collection of independent components located on different machines that share messages with each other in order to achieve common goals.
+   * **Node:**A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
+Each Node is managed by the control plane.
+A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.
+   * A node is a basic unit of a data structure, such as a linked list or tree data structure.
+Nodes contain data and also may link to other nodes.
+Links between nodes are often implemented by pointers.
+   * **Cluster:**A Kubernetes cluster is a set of nodes that run containerized applications.
+Containerizing applications packages an app with its dependences and some necessary services.
+They are more lightweight and flexible than virtual machines.
+   * **State:**There are three possible container states: Waiting , Running , and Terminated .
+To check the state of a Pod's containers, you can use kubectl describe pod <name-of-pod> .
+The output shows the state for each container within that Pod.
+   * **Stateful Applications:**Stateful applications save data to persistent disk storage for use by the server, by clients, and by other applications.
+An example of a stateful application is a database or key-value store to which data is saved and retrieved by other applications.
+   ***Stateless application:** A stateless application is one which depends on no persistent storage.
+The only thing your cluster is responsible for is the code, and other static content, being hosted on it.
+That's it, no changing databases, no writes and no left over files when the pod is deleted.
+   * **Monolith:**A monolithic application is constructed as one unit which means it's composed all in one piece.
+The Monolithic application describes a one-tiered software application within which different components combined into one program from a single platform.
+   * **Microservices:**A microservice is a software design pattern.
+It's something developers get excited about.
+They are related, but do not require each other.
+You can have a monolith deployed as a container, or you can have an unrestricted, non-containerized microservice.
+   * **Desired State:**A desired state is defined by configuration files made up of manifests, which are JSON or YAML files that declare the type of application to run and how many replicas are required to run a healthy system.
+The cluster's desired state is defined with the Kubernetes API(application programming interface).
+   * **Declarative vs Imperative:**Imperative configuration involves creating Kubernetes resources directly at the command line against a Kubernetes cluster.
+Declarative configuration defines resources within manifest files and then applies those definitions to the cluster.
+   *** Pet Vs Cattle:**Servers in on-premises data centers are generally viewed as “pets”, whereas servers in the cloud are considered “cattle”.
+Pets are indispensable servers where you can make configuration changes should problems arise While, Cattle are servers that can be deleted and rebuilt from scratch in case of failures.
 ## Kube-admin Installation
 * Initially k8s used docker as a main container platform and docker used to get special treatment, from k8s 1.24 special treatment is stopped.
 * k8s is designed to run any container technology, for this k8s expects container technology to follow k8s interfaces.